wellyshen/react-cool-inview/README.md

 const App = () => {
   const ref = useRef();
   const { inView } = useInView(ref, {
-    // Stop observe when meet the threshold, so the "inView" only triggered once
+    // Stop observe when the target enters the viewport, so the "inView" only triggered once
     unobserveOnEnter: true,
-    // Shrink the root margin, so the animation will be triggered once the target element reach a fixed amount of visible
+    // Shrink the root margin, so the animation will be triggered once the target reach a fixed amount of visible
     rootMargin: '-100px 0',
   });